QuickFastly/Nova-Regna/_meta/Using mystic matter and magic.md

 The only other consideration for where this power comes from is that it's based on the manipulation of mystic matter, a physical substance that exists in the world.
 This ability doesn't create new matter, it uses existing mystic matter to reshape into what the user desires, or to perform otherwise impossible tasks.

-If you want to overthink it, the main aspects of this usage are quantum fields and antimatter annihilation, and there's way more antimatter to exploit in this reality due to mystic matter being 50% antimatter, but you should only think about all that if you think it's fun to overthink, this isn't real science and it doesn't have to follow real rules.
+If you want to overthink it, the main aspects of this usage are quantum fields and antimatter annihilation, and there's way more antimatter to exploit in this reality due to mystic matter being 50% antimatter, but you should only think about all that if you think it's fun to overthink, this isn't real science and it doesn't follow real rules.

 Some areas of the world have higher or lower concentrations of this matter than normal, and that will have an effect on attunement users in those areas.
 Less proficient users may find themselves completely unable to use their abilities in particularly desolate regions.